AninditaBasu/indica/docs/how_to_curse.md

 }
 ```

-First, you need words that from those categories that have an element of evil or of suffering in them.
-And then, you must string those words together to form sentences.
+First, you find words that from those categories that have an element of evil or of suffering in them.
+And then, you string those words together to form sentences.

 Here's a pseudocode example:

 ```bash